cqse/teamscale-jacoco-agent/agent/README.md

 Afterwards, restart Glassfish.
 Please verify the setup with `asadmin`'s `list-jvm-options` command.

+## Additional steps for Jetty

+Register the agent by setting a `JAVA_OPTIONS` variable such that the Jetty process can see it.

 ## Additional steps for Java Web Start

 Please ask CQSE for special tooling that is available to instrument Java Web Start processes.

 ## Store Commit in Jar file